 Designing and maintaining networks has always been complicated, but wireless networks are more complicated than wired networks.
-With a wired network, throughput doesn't change when you move a desk or steel file cabinet a few feet, but either of these changes can affect a signal path and cause a difference in wireless performance.
+With a wired network, throughput doesn't change when you move a desk or steel file cabinet a few feet, but either of these changes can affect a signal path and change wireless performance.

-To ensure adequate signal coverage and performance, enterprises should conduct wireless surveys.
-Three types of wireless site surveys are required for a comprehensive evaluation, with each survey performing a different function, as seen below:
+A comprehensive evaluation requires three types of wireless site surveys, with each survey performing a different function, as seen below: